Scalable Pattern Matching in Metadata Graphs via Constraint Checking: Evaluation

-In summary, our distributed solution works about 4--10$\times$ faster than QFrag, and, if excluding distributed system overheads and considering the pruning time for the shared memory solution and conservatively reusing enumeration runtime for the distributed solution, it is about 6--100$\times$ faster than QFrag.
+In summary, our distributed (PruneJuice MPI) solution works about 4--10$\times$ faster than QFrag, and, if excluding distributed system overheads and considering the pruning time for the shared memory solution (PruneJuice OpenMP) and conservatively reusing enumeration runtime for the distributed solution, it is about 6--100$\times$ faster than QFrag.